MichaelCurrin/easy-prompt/README.md

 Setup and run:

 1. Clone the repo.
-1. Start a web server in the repo root.
-Recommended - use the Live Server extension for VS Code.
+1. Start a web server in the repo root. _Recommended: use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VS Code so you don't need to use the terminal or install Node or Python._
 1. Open in the browser.